Wage and Hour Law

 Any employee or supervisor who falsifies any time record, including time-worked cards or time records (slips), applications for leave, and the like, is subject to dismissal.

 Note that hourly OPS employees do not receive any type of paid leave.
-Specifically, hourly OPS employees are not eligible to receive paid annual leave, sick leave, or paid holidays.
+Specifically, hourly OPS employees are not eligible to receive paid annual leave, sick leave, administrative leave or paid holidays.
 OPS employees are not allowed to record hours taken off as time worked.
 Falsification of time records can result in severe consequences for employees and supervisors.
 It is important to note OPS employees may have eligibility for unpaid leave under the Family and Medical Leave Act.

 Each department is required to keep accurate records of all hours worked and approved leave for each employee.
 This is achieved through proper and timely recording and approving of time worked in the Time and Labor feature of PeopleSoft.
 For non-exempt or hourly employees, accurate actual start and stop times must be recorded.